SpaceOMID-org/SpaceOMID-org/README.md

 **Space OMID** is a private space company focused on the **design, development, and operation of sensing and communication satellites**.
 The company is actively involved in advancing **low‑Earth orbit (LEO) satellite missions**, dual‑purpose space systems, and accelerating innovation in **space hardware, software, and downstream applications**.

-OmidFaza aims to make space more accessible by delivering **cost‑effective, scalable, and mission‑oriented satellite solutions** for Earth observation, IoT connectivity, and data‑driven services.
+Space OMID aims to make space more accessible by delivering **cost‑effective, scalable, and mission‑oriented satellite solutions** for Earth observation, IoT connectivity, and data‑driven services.

 ---